farshidbeheshti/job-aggregator/README.md

 | `DB_DATABASE`                      | Name of the PostgreSQL database.                                                                                                   |
 | `DB_PORT`                          | Port number for the PostgreSQL database.                                                                                           |
 | `APP_PORT`                         | Port on which the NestJS application will run.                                                                                     |

+## Design Patterns for Extensibility

+The project leverages the **Strategy Pattern** combined with a form of **Registry Pattern** to enable easy addition of new job providers:

+- **Strategy Pattern:** The `BaseJobProvider` acts as the common interface for all job providers.
+Each concrete provider (e.g., `Provider1Service`, `Provider2Service`) implements this interface, encapsulating its specific job fetching logic.
+The `JobFetcherService` uses these provider strategies polymorphically, allowing for flexible and decoupled integration of new data sources.

+- **Registry Pattern:** The `job-provider.registry.ts` (specifically the `createJobProviders` function) functions as a registry.
+It centralizes the collection and provision of all available `BaseJobProvider` implementations, simplifying the management and injection of new provider instances into the system.

 <a id='adding-provider'></a>